Alabama at Auburn, Nov. 30, 2013

 Alabama running back TJ Yeldon took the ball to the Auburn 39 but time had run out, and the game was going to overtime.
 Crimson Tide coach Nick Saban disagreed and asked the officials check the replay and they concurred, putting one second back on the clock.
 With that one second, Alabama lined up to attempt a 56-yard field goal to win the game.

 The kick went up, came down just short of reaching the goal posts and into the hands of Auburn's Chris Davis, standing just steps from the end line.
 Davis took the missed kick, headed for the sideline, blew past Alabama's field goal unit with the aid of a couple of blocks and crossed the goal line with a convoy of jubilant teammates.
-In all likelihood, Davis' fantastic return ended the Alabama dynasty as Jordan-Hare Stadium was soon engulfed by jubilant Auburn fans.
+Davis' fantastic return ended the Alabama dynasty as Jordan-Hare Stadium was soon engulfed by jubilant Auburn fans.

 Final score: Auburn 34, Alabama 28